 Summer Internship Program Overview

 The Summer Ministry Intensive is a ten-week summer program of concentrated experience in ministry.
 Similar to the Part-time Internship with Practicum, this program includes full-time ministry at an approved site, theological reflection with a mentor, and peer group meetings.
 The summer internship program can be used to fulfill the supervised ministry requirement for the MDiv degree.
 Placements must be at sites that are very active in the summer months.
-The internship includes 400 hours of supervised internship at a qualified site, plus a biweekly practicum at YDS, on-site or via internet.
+The internship includes 2-3 class days at YDS in May, 400 hours of supervised internship at a qualified site, plus a weekly practicum via internet.
 Download a full description.

 Keep in mind that these sites may or may not be familiar with the YDS Supervised Ministry program, and any site must be approved by the Director.